 History at Nansledan

-In order to teach today’s learners to become tomorrow’s leaders
+In order to teach today's learners to become tomorrow's leaders we must reflect and learn about our past

 Studying History ignites children’s natural curiosity about the past in Britain and the wider world.
 Through finding out about how and why the world, our country, culture and local community have developed over time, children at Nansledan understand how the past influences the present.
 History enables our children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
 What they learn through history influences their decisions about personal choices, attitudes and values, allowing them to succeed both academically and in character.
+History forms part of the 'Arts' strand of the STEAM curriculum, through exploration as a humanities' subject.

 History aims: